How to Keep Spiders Out of Closets & Clothes

 By: Lisa Dingeman

 Imagine opening up the door of your closet to grab that pretty blouse you’ve been waiting for the perfect occasion to wear.
 You spot it on a back hanger and reach out your hand to grab it.
-Your hand is just an inch away before you see that frightening sight — a spider just chilling on your favorite shirt.
+Your hand is just an inch away before you see that frightening sight — a spider hanging out on your favorite shirt.
 Believe it or not, closets happen to be one of their favorite hiding places.

 Why Do They Hide in Closets?